 Thyroid problems

 Thyroid problems, such as an underactive thyroid (hypothyroidism) or an overactive thyroid (hyperthyroidism), can also cause hair loss in older women.
-These conditions can cause the hair to thin and fall out more efficiently, and they can also affect the rate of hair growth.
+These conditions can cause hair to thin and fall out more efficiently and affect the rate of hair growth.

 Genetics